dfinity/motoko/doc/md/getting-started/motoko-introduction.md

 Motoko is designed to be approachable for programmers who have some basic familiarity with object-oriented and/or functional programming idioms in either JavaScript, or another modern programming language, such as Rust, Swift, TypeScript, C#, or Java.

-# Why develop applications to run on ICP?

 Motoko provides:

 -   A high-level language for programming applications to run on ICP.